 HIST 480 History of China to 1912

 ASTD 370 Interpreting Contemporary China

 ANTH 417 Peoples and Cultures of East Asia

 Japan

-Japan HIST 482 History of Japan to 1800
+HIST 482 History of Japan to 1800

-• History of Japan to 1800 Japanese Society and Culture
+JAPN 333 Japanese Society and Culture

+ANTH 417 Peoples and Cultures of East Asia

 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education.
-See pp. 71-73 for information on general education and overall requirements for completing a bachelor's degree.
-Contact an advisor if you have any questions about your academic advisement report.
+See pp. 84-86 for information on general education and overall requirements for completing a bachelor's degree.
+Alternate options are available for this major based on academic and professional interests.
+Contact an advisor or a success coach if you have any questions about your academic advisement report.